Gambling codes of practice

 - theft, fraud and other crimes.

-From the family and friends perspective of a problem gambler, they may experience:
+From the family and friends perspective, they may experience:

 - neglect by the gambler